-The Town of Cary, North Carolina ("the Town") appreciates the opportunity to respond to the request for comment issued by the Office of the Comptroller of the Currency, Department of the Treasury, the Board of Governors of the Federal Reserve System and the Federal Deposit Insurance Corporation (collectively, "the Agencies") on the proposed rule implementing the Basel III Liquidity Coverage Ratio (the "Proposed Rule").
+The Town of Hope Mills appreciates the opportunity to respond to the request for comment issued by the Office of the Comptroller of the Currency, Department of the Treasury, the Board of Governors of the Federal Reserve System and the Federal Deposit Insurance Corporation (collectively, "the Agencies") on the proposed rule implementing the Basel III Liquidity Coverage Ratio (the "Proposed Rule").
 It is our understanding that the intention of the Proposed Rule is to implement a quantitative liquidity requirement consistent with the liquidity coverage ratio standard established by the Basel Committee on Banking Supervision ("BCBS") for large, internationally active banking organizations, covered nonbank companies and their consolidated subsidiary depository institutions with total assets greater than \$10 billion.

-The Town fully supports the efforts of the Agencies to enhance liquidity risk management in the banking sector and ensure strong and resilient financial markets.
+The Town of Hope Mills fully supports the efforts of the Agencies to enhance liquidity risk management in the banking sector and ensure strong and resilient financial markets.
 We are concerned, however, that the proposed definition of High Quality Liquid Assets ("HQLA") wrongly excludes bonds of state and local governments (commonly referred to as "municipal bonds") although the BCBS proposal includes them in its definition of HQLA.
-Further, we fear that your omission will have the unintended consequence of reducing the marketability of municipal bonds by discouraging banks from purchasing them.
+Further, we fear that your omission will have the unintended consequence of